What You’ll Learn 📊

 Notes on measurement and page header

-In the Header text, you can enter any comment.
-First, enable Show header and enter text.
+In the Header text, you can enter custom text in the header section.
+First, enable the Show header option, then enter your comment in the Header text field.

-Beside the text header, the header also consists of a file name, page number, date and time of measurement, showtime.
+In addition to the text header, DewesoftX also includes file name, page number, date, time of measurement, and elapsed show time in the header.

 Multipage printout

-A multipage printout can be selected by checking the Multipage box.
+To create a multipage printout:checking the Multipage box.
 After that select time unit (sec, min, hrs) from the drop-down list and enter time resolution.

-Example: When the measurement duration is 1 min 35 sec and the time resolution of 40 sec is entered, multipage printout will print 3 pages -> first page for measurement time 0 - 40 sec, 2nd for 40 - 80 sec, and 3rd for 80 - 120 sec.
+Example: If the measurement duration is 1 minute 35 seconds and a time resolution of 40 seconds is set, DewesoftX will generate three pages: -> first page for measurement time 0 - 40 sec, 2nd for 40 - 80 sec, and 3rd for 80 - 120 sec.

 Example: When for example above the Time scale=15 sec is entered, multipage printout with 4 pages in all is defined first page for measurement time 0 - 40sec, 2nd for 25 - 65sec, 3rd for 50 - 90sec and 4th for 75 - 115sec.